-Scott is the founder of Swimming with Gentle Giants, with over 15 years of experience photographing humpback whales in Tonga.
+Scott is the founder of Swimming with Gentle Giants, with 20 years of experience photographing humpback whales in Tonga.
 Based in Sydney, he has travelled the world extensively photographing in some of the most remote destinations, including The Arctic, Antarctica, Galapagos, Azores, Africa and the South Pacific.
 As a wildlife photographer he has spent hundreds of days in pursuit of different wildlife and has been privileged to be up close and personal with many creatures.
 He has spent the last decade working with Humpback whales photographing and filming their behaviour above and below the waves and has received a number of internationally acclaimed awards with works appearing in a multitude of magazines and publications including BBC’s ‘Life’ series book and various documentaries on Australian and New Zealand Television.
 Scott has a passion for the ocean and an affinity with whales and cetaceans.
 His connection with whales is not just taking photos and tours, but also working to protect them.
 Scott founded and runs the Tongan Fluke Database, collecting valuable data on the population and demographics of Tonga's humpback population.
 He also exhibited a collection of humpback photos to raise money to help in the fight to stop whaling in the southern ocean.
 By documenting and sharing these images he hopes to contribute to the awareness and conservation of the fragile creatures that inhabit this planet.
 Scott is passionate about all wildlife from the smallest to the largest and is always in pursuit of those unique one-on-one experiences.

 Alice Forrest is a conservationist & marine biologist based in the hills of Byron Bay on Australia's east coast.
 Alice's passion for the natural world and the creatures who inhabit it has led to a range of incredible adventures, from studying blue whales in the Indian Ocean to seabirds and plastic on remote Henderson Island.
 She is happiest when interacting with wildlife, and passionate about protecting what she loves.
 Alongside degrees in Conservation and Marine Biology, Alice is a PADI Divemaster and SSI Freediver and has worked extensively in the marine tourism industry sharing her love of the ocean with others, winning several conservation awards for her work.
 Alice has spent much of the last few years in Tonga, enjoying time with the humpback whales alongside working on projects researching the impacts of plastic on our oceans, and helping communities to implement local solutions.
 Through her lifestyle, writing and public outreach she hopes to inspire a greater appreciation for the planet and its last wild places.
 She is currently working on Scott's social media as well as writing for various print and online publications, communicating the science and the solutions to help protect our ocean.